-Traditionally Black Friday was the name given to the day after the American holiday of Thanksgiving, when shops in the US drop their prices for 24 hours.
+Traditionally it's always started the day after the American holiday of Thanksgiving, when shops in the US drop their prices for 24 hours.

 Shoppers queue up, sometimes for days, to get their hands on a bargain.

 It's called Black Friday because it's often the day that many stores move into the black - which means they start making more money than they have to spend.

 Over the last few years shops in the UK have started to copy America because they've realised it's a way to get people to spend a lot of money all at once.

 Some stores open at midnight, and others have offers on all week - and sometimes even longer!

 Some eco-campaigners say Black Friday is bad for the environment as it encourages people to buy things they don't need.

 One campaign called "Make Friday Green Again" is encouraging people to check what items they already have in their wardrobes that can be recycled or reused instead of buying things they may not need.